Corus Entertainment (TSE:CJR.B) Stock Price Down 22.2% – Time to Sell?

-A number of equities research analysts have recently commented on the stock.
-Royal Bank Of Canada decreased their target price on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a research note on Wednesday, October 29th.
-TD Securities reduced their price objective on Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating for the company in a research note on Tuesday, November 4th.
-One research analyst has rated the stock with a Hold rating and one has issued a Sell rating to the company’s stock.
-According to MarketBeat, Corus Entertainment presently has an average rating of “Reduce” and an average target price of C$0.08.
+CJR.B has been the subject of a number of recent analyst reports.
+Royal Bank Of Canada cut their price target on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a report on Wednesday, October 29th.
+TD Securities lowered their price objective on Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating for the company in a research report on Tuesday, November 4th.
+One research analyst has rated the stock with a Hold rating and one has given a Sell rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Reduce” and a consensus target price of C$0.08.

-Corus Entertainment (TSE:CJR.B – Get Free Report) last posted its quarterly earnings results on Thursday, October 30th.
-The company reported C($0.36) EPS for the quarter.
+Corus Entertainment (TSE:CJR.B – Get Free Report) last announced its quarterly earnings data on Thursday, October 30th.
+The company reported C($0.36) earnings per share (EPS) for the quarter.
 Corus Entertainment had a negative net margin of 51.98% and a negative return on equity of 1,490.58%.
-The business had revenue of C$232.09 million during the quarter.
-On average, equities analysts predict that Corus Entertainment Inc. will post 0.0540541 EPS for the current fiscal year.
+The company had revenue of C$232.09 million during the quarter.
+As a group, analysts forecast that Corus Entertainment Inc. will post 0.0540541 EPS for the current fiscal year.

 Corus Entertainment Company Profile